yaekobB/Voice-Chat-Assistant-AI-agent/README.md

 ## 📄 License

-This project is for academic and educational purposes.
-Feel free to fork and expand it with credit.
+This project is licensed under the MIT License.
+Free to use, share, and modify with attribution.

 ---